We Need to Talk About Facebook – What’s Next for Users, Advertisers and Brands

 No matter the changes that Facebook may make over the coming months, telling stories with your paid and organic content is one thing that’s here to stay.

-Kailey Emerson is a strategist for Smirk New Media.
+Kailey Emerson is a senior strategist for Smirk New Media.

 Editor’s Note: This is the fifth blog in a content series by Smirk New Media about the Facebook Cambridge Analytica scandal and Facebook’s response.
 Read the other posts here.